Incoming Webhook

 Incoming webhook #

-Pipelines as Code support the concept of incoming webhook URL.
+Pipelines-as-Code support the concept of incoming webhook URL.
 It let you trigger PipelineRun in a Repository using a shared secret and URL, instead of creating a new code iteration.

 Incoming Webhook URL #